chadwhitacre/openpath/_posts/2024-06-20-the-historical-case-for-fair-source.md

 OSI-approved license.

-**Open Source was born precisely as a tenuous alliance of community and commercial interests**.
-The first Open Source project, Mozilla, looks more like a single-vendor commercial Open Source project than one might expect.
+**Open Source was born precisely as a tenuous alliance of community and commercial interests.** The first Open Source project, Mozilla, looks more like a single-vendor commercial Open Source project than one might expect.
 If single-vendor is to be written out of the OSD, however, then perhaps the alliance has run its course.